Call for Papers

 - Reading Groups: studied dialogues about a pivotal text, engaging platforms that allow participants to contribute and view marginal comments.

 Individual paper proposals, especially those that articulate a connection to the designated conference themes, are also encouraged.
-Those seeking to create or fill out a panel should do so with the themed sessions in mind and Tweet #SHAFR2021; we also anticipate a “Panelists Seeking Panelists” forum going live soon.
+Those seeking to create or fill out a panel should do so with the themed sessions in mind and Tweet #SHAFR2021 and tag both @SHAFRhistorians and @SHAFRconference.
+Further assistance in brainstorming SHAFR members who might be a good fit can be obtained by emailing the SHAFR Executive Director at [email protected]

 The program committee hopes to develop a pool of potential commentators/chairs for panels constructed from individual proposals.
 The volunteer application form will be available online closer to the application deadline.

-All proposals and funding applications should be submitted online.
-Applicants requiring alternative submission means should contact the program co-chairs at [email protected].
+All proposals and funding applications should be submitted online: https://shafr.memberclicks.net/shafr-2021-proposal-submission-system.
+Applicants requiring alternative submission means should contact the program co-chairs.
 Although it is difficult to anticipate conditions related to travel in the context of COVID-19, for planning purposes applicants will be asked to indicate their likelihood of attending the event in person.
 Onsite programming will be tailored to meet the needs of socially distancing, whatever they may be in June 2021.
 The hybrid format offers onsite flexibility, as well as an infrastructure if circumstances force SHAFR to eventually adopt an all-virtual model.

 Each participant may serve once in any single capacity on the program (for example as a presenter or commentator) and not more than twice during the conference.